vm930/Javascript-Transition-Discussion-Question-nyc-web-career-021819/README.md

 As a group, clone down this repo, and run the existing code to see how it works.
-Your task is to comment out the jQuery solution and write your own solution using just JS DOM Manipulation (_Hint: getting elements by id and adding and event listener_) and then setting up an interval to smoothly change the CSS.
+Your task is to comment out the jQuery solution and write your own solution using just JS DOM Manipulation (_Hint: getting elements by id and adding and event listener_) and then, using setInterval() with an interval in milliseconds to smoothly change the CSS.

+HINT: intervals act like frames.
+1000 milliseconds = something happening every second....
+NOT something taking 1 second to complete

 Can you save Abraham Lincoln using just JavaScript?